AppSecAI-TEST/PizzaApp/README.md

 # PizzaApp
 This is a Pizza Apps, you can scroll down to see the difference type of Pizza provided, I hope you enjoyed. have a good meal.
 Pizza Lover :)

+First day of #100DaysofCode on Android Apps Developemnt.

 here you will find a Pizaa Apps that I've made using GridView and Scroll down activity.

 the aim of this app to learn about Gridview using with Scrolling down Activity.